slabstech/gaganyatri.com/_posts/osint/2021/2021-04-01-employment-training-scam-.md

   * Registrant Country: IS
   * Registrant Phone: +354.4212434

+10. Steps taken to resolved the issue
+  * Register complaint at cybecrime.gov.in : No
+  * Register dispute at  RazorPay : Ticket Number : 5296798
+  * Register dispute at NameCheap web registrar :  #NHC-295-35935

+11. Contact other victims to put pressure on RazorPay to get the refund for the money and freeze the account of fraudsters.
+    * usr1 : 18000
+    * usr2 : 15000
+    * usr3 : 10000

+12. Blacklist users from domain providers via NameCheap legal representatives.
 <!-- This is commented out.

 * Checking the phone number provided +354.4212434 on google directs to below individual.